 The bricks on your home have a lot of surface area exposed to the air.
 The bricks are also isolated from your air-conditioned air by insulation.
 Bricks on the south and west sides of homes catch the hot afternoon sun.
 In the summer, your bricks will get hotter than the air.

 Your bricks heat up and expand while your foundation does not.
 As the bricks expand, they slide sideways on your foundation.
-The movement can be just enough for the bricks to pull on the corner of your foundation and crack it loose.
+The movement can be just enough for the bricks to pull on the corner of your foundation and create a crack in concrete foundation.

-Most of the time, wedge cracks just mean that you home could have used another expansion joint when it was built.
+Most of the time, wedge cracks just mean that your home could have used another expansion joint when it was built.
 Wedge cracks are often not the result of foundation movement.

-To repair a wedge crack, have a contractor mortar or epoxy the loose piece back in place.
+To repair a wedge crack in concrete foundation, have a contractor that knows how to repair cracked foundation corner, mortar or epoxy the loose piece back in place.
 If you are going to do the repair yourself, be careful to match the concrete color.
 If you use epoxy be careful to avoid getting excess glue on your foundation.

 Remember, badly repaired foundation cracks are uglier than unrepaired cracks.